 Social media and online safety

-- Provide guidelines for safe use of social media in a professional context.
+- Provide guidelines for the safe use of social media in a professional context.

 - Address the risks of oversharing personal information online.